droundy/fac/web/signatures.md

 keyring.
 You could try calling me on the phone, and then maybe you could decide if my voice sounds trustworthy.
-If you are able determine trustworthiness over the phone, I suggest you find a job in which you can make use of your super power.
+If you are able determine trustworthiness over the phone, I suggest you find a job in which you can make use of this super power.
 Or just get an alter ego and a superhero costume.

 You might wonder how you can tell if the keyring is compromised some